Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsection{Better Scalability and Generalization}

 \revision{Here, we show how IVON scalably trains large models from scratch.
-First, we train LLMs with up to $773$M parameters from scratch on ca. $50$B tokens in~\Cref{sec:gpt_training}.
-Then, we show improved accuracy and uncertainty when training various image classification models, such as ResNets with 26M parameters at ImageNet-scale, in~\Cref{subsec:imagenet}.
-Additional results on smaller recurrent neural networks with 2M parameters are shown in~\Cref{app:rnn}. }
+First, we train LLMs with up to $773$M parameters from scratch on ca. $50$B tokens.
+Then, we show improved accuracy and uncertainty for various image classification models, for example, ResNets with 26M parameters at ImageNet-scale.
+Additional results on smaller recurrent neural networks with 2M parameters are in~\Cref{app:rnn}. }